wilvk/blog-hugo/content/posts/simple-sos-debugging.md

 make llvm
 ```

-Then when in the container, buiild the solution and start the lldb debugger
+Then when in the container, build the solution and start the lldb debugger

 ```
 make d-build-debug